-The Engineer and Contractor shall determine compensation for contract revisions, as provided in Section 104.02, "Contract Revisions," using the sequence specified in Section 109.03 B, "Contract Unit Price," Section 109.03 C, "PS-1 Price," Section 109.03 D, "Negotiated Price," and Section 109.03 E, "Force Account."
-If a contract revision includes a time extension for compensable delays as determined by the Engineer in accordance with Section 108.06, "Determination of and Extensions to the Contract Time," the Engineer and Contractor will determine compensation for the costs associated with the time extension in accordance with Section 109.03 F, "Delay Costs."
+The Engineer and Contractor shall determine compensation for contract revisions, as provided in Section 104.02, "Contract Revisions," using the sequence specified in Section 109.03, "Contract Unit Price," Section 109.03, "PS-1 Price," Section 109.03 D, "Negotiated Price," and Section 109.03 E, "Force Account."
+If a contract revision includes a time extension for compensable delays as determined by the Engineer in accordance with Section 108.06, "Determination of and the Engineer and Contractor will determine compensation for the costs associated with the time extension in accordance with Section 109.03 F, "Delay Costs."